-The Reports page helps you visualize activity across Stories, Epics, Milestones, Projects, Iterations, and Labels.
-Reports can only query data for up to 100 days (or a quarter), but the timeframe within that limit is entirely customizable.
+The Reports page helps you visualize activity across Stories, Epics, Milestones, Projects, Iterations, Owners and Labels.

 How to Set A Custom Timeframe

-You can choose to review activity between any two dates of your choosing by clicking on the "Date Range" drop-down menu and selecting your desired start and end dates.
+You can choose to review activity between any two dates of your choosing by clicking on the "Date Range" drop-down menu, select Specific Date and selecting your desired start and end dates.

 Please note that dates on your Reports page reflect your Organization's UTC offset, which can be configured via Settings (gear wheel) > Workspace Settings > General Settings.

 How to filter Reports

-You can filter the Reports page by selecting all or certain Projects, Epics, Milestones, Iterations, and/or Labels.
+You can filter the Reports page by selecting all or certain Projects, Epics, Milestones, Iterations, Owners and/or Labels.
 You may also quickly remove all filters by clicking Clear Filters button to the far right of the filters.